reactive/data-client/docs/guides/custom-networking.md

+---
-# Using a custom networking library
+title: Using a custom networking library
+sidebar_label: Custom networking library
+---
 The default `fetch()` implementation uses [superagent]() due to it's server-side support and excellent builder-pattern api.
 However, a simple overriding of the `fetch()` function will enable you to use any networking backend you please.